 If someone searches for a service, like “web design”, Google tries to point the customer in the right direction.
 Seated above the typical link-by-link listing, Google will present a map coupled with a drop-down list of firms that fit the relevant search terms.
 The map is peppered with red pins marking the locations of relevant businesses in the area while the drop-down menu displays the nearest and highest rated firms.
 Searching for any of the listed businesses leads to a detailed profile of that company being displayed on the sidebar of the page (known as a knowledge panel).
 The knowledge panel includes crucial information, such as the name of the business, operating hours, its phone number and website, customer reviews, and even photographs.
 The information in the knowledge panel exhibits the backbone of what GMB offers: quickly found and easily digested online business profiles.
 It’s easy to understand why getting this information to potential customers is important, but there are a few things about GMB that business owners should be aware of.

-Finally, Google’s My Business tool is perhaps most well-recognized for its user-generated reviews.
-Whereas Yelp discourages business owners from asking for reviews from its clients, it’s actively encouraged on GMB.
+Google’s My Business tool is perhaps most well-recognized for its user-generated reviews.
+While Yelp discourages business owners from asking for reviews from its clients, GMB actively encourages this.
 Paying attention to customer reviews is crucial for the upkeep of any good GMB page for a few reasons.
-For starters, BrightLocal released findings showing that 85% of consumers regarded a positive review as trustworthy as a personal recommendation.
+For starters, research has found that 85% of consumers regarded a positive review as trustworthy as a personal recommendation.
 It’s also been estimated that customer reviews account for nearly 10% of a business’ search engine ranking.
-While this might make it seem like the only acceptable rating is a perfect 5-stars, that’s not exactly the case.
+While this might make it seem as though the only acceptable rating is a perfect 5-stars, that’s not exactly the case.
 There are two especially prudent moves to make when it comes to managing customer reviews on GMB: realize that no one is perfect and respond to as many reviews as possible.
 Responding to positive reviews shows that a business owner is actively engaged with their audience and listening to what’s working.
 On the other hand, responding to negative reviews calmly and appropriately displays patient and compassionate business conduct.
 In fact, the ability to respond to negative reviews is a big deal to consumers, as evidenced by the fact that 45% of customers saying they’d be more likely to visit a business whose owner responded to negative reviews.

 Google’s My Business tool is transforming how businesses present themselves and how they interact with their local communities.
-It’s imperative that any business owner who’s serious about maximizing their SEO and their customer engagement in 2019 make a complete, accurate, and engaging GMB as soon as possible.
+It’s imperative that any business owner who’s serious about maximizing their SEO and their customer engagement make a complete, accurate, and engaging Google My Business page as soon as possible.